Stay tuned for a sweet and savory muffin recipe . . . er, or is it a scone – let’s call it a scuffin!

 I put my chopped bacon, cranberries and shredded cheese on my counter and put the dough on top - adding just a touch of flour I kneaded the dough until just incorporated.

 I weighed each dough ball, made it into a circle and pressed down.
+This dough is enough to make 12 scuffins.
 Put on Pam sprayed cookie sheet and divide the remaining 1/2 tablespoon sugar and sprinkle over the top of each scuffin.
-Bake for 17-19 minutes, or until slightly browned.
+Bake for 17-19 minutes, or until slightly browned

 These turned out amazing.
 I for one love a sweet/savory combo – the scuffin was light, but had a bit of crust on the bottom.
 Since I diced up the bacon and dried cranberries, they played off so well when you got each of them in a bite – first slightly sour sweet and then the saltiness of the bacon.
 Hannah’s thoughts?
 Leave out the dried cranberries and sugar on top – she would prefer cheese and bacon only on hers!